 You can access Compass School Manager via this link.

-Instructions for the Compass Parent Portal can be found in the Compass Parent Booklet
+Instructions for the Compass Parent Portal can be found in the Compass Parent Information Booklet 2017

 For more information on Compass School Manager and for assistance with access please contact the General Office.